How much does a pre-purchase vehicle inspection cost, and is it really worth it?

 It’s unlikely any company will recommend buying a car.
 They consider it their job solely to provide a summary of the state of the car.

-Picking a trusted source is a good place to start.
+Picking a trusted provider for the vehicle inspection is a good place to start.
 Fixter can help with that.
-Our reliable and efficient partners are all vetted by our team and are guaranteed to provide excellent results at some of the best market prices.
+Our reliable and efficient mechanics are all vetted by our team and are guaranteed to provide excellent results.

 - Decide how much the inspection is worth